 Liz’s love for the Greek community extends beyond AKPsi and is noted in her involvement with Zeta Tau Alpha Fraternity.
 As a proud sister, she spends what free time she has mentoring collegians and serving the local Zeta alumnae community.
 She also tries to sneak in playtime with her pups, Baylee, Emmy, and Shep, and thoroughly enjoys reading a good book.

 Alec Morand graduated from Loyola Marymount University in May 2016 with a degree in Urban Studies and minors in Environmental Studies and Political Science.
 She was initiated into the Psi Epsilon Chapter in Fall 2013 and served as Vice President of Professionalism for 2 years.
-Alec joined the Heritage Center Staff in June 2016 as the Chapter Educational Resource Coordinator for Area I. She is excited to continue her professional journey with AKPsi as Associate Director of Member Engagement.
+Alec joined the Professional Staff in June 2016 as the Chapter Educational Resource Coordinator for Area I. She is excited to continue her professional journey with AKPsi as Associate Director of Member Engagement.

 Finley (Finn) Lambouris graduated from Michigan State University in 2021 with a Bachelor of Arts degree in Media and Information with a concentration in Film and Media Production.
 Additionally, he double minored in Graphic Design and Film Studies.
-He is an alumni member of the Gamma Mu chapter of Alpha Kappa Psi Professional Business Fraternity.
+He is an alumni member of the Gamma Mu Chapter of Alpha Kappa Psi Professional Business Fraternity.
 When Finn isn’t creating media, he’s consuming it.
 He enjoys playing video games and watching films.
-He also loves music, and he plays the guitar.”
+He also loves music, and he plays the guitar.

 Je’nai joined Alpha Kappa Psi in Spring 2019 at the Psi Sigma Chapter.
 While at the University of North Carolina at Greensboro, she received her Bachelor of Arts degree in African America & African Diaspora studies with a double minor in Philosophy and Religious Studies.
 During her undergraduate career, she served the Psi Sigma Chapter as the Vice President of Corporate Affairs and was a member of the Event Planning Committee.